Transition to Multiengine Airplanes

 Airplane Flying, Flying Training

-Short-Field Takeoff and Climb The short-field takeoff and climb differs from the normal takeoff and climb in the airspeeds and initial climb profile.
+Takeoff and Climb The short-field takeoff and climb differs from the normal takeoff and climb in the airspeeds and initial climb profile.
 Some AFM/POHs give separate short-field takeoff procedures and performance charts that recommend specific flap settings and airspeeds.
 Other AFM/POHs do not provide separate short-field procedures.
-In the absence of such specific procedures,
+In the absence of such specific procedures, the

-Multiengine Airplane Short-Field Takeoff and Landing Read Post »
+Airplane Short-Field Takeoff and Landing Read Post »

-Multiengine Airplane Normal Approach and Landing
+Airplane Normal Approach and Landing

 Airplane Flying, Flying Training